 How much: Free!

 Every year, Gardens by the Bay’s Mid-Autumn Festival celebrations transform the gardens into a mythical wonderland with picturesque paths that are lined with Mid-Autumn lanterns.
-This year, the light-ups and festivities are a nod to Singapore’s rich heritage.
-Beloved local characters Ang Ku Kueh Girl, Curry Puff Boy, Sugee Cake Girl and Roti Prata Boy will be making appearances through nostalgic Singaporean sights from fishing villages to HDB blocks.
-Look forward to the return of larger-than-life lantern displays (there are two special Singapore-Korea lanterns), the annual lantern walk, carnival rides, performances, street food, games, workshops and more.
+Last year, the light-ups and festivities were a nod to Singapore’s rich heritage.
+Beloved local characters Ang Ku Kueh Girl, Curry Puff Boy, Sugee Cake Girl and Roti Prata Boy made appearances through nostalgic Singaporean sights from fishing villages to HDB blocks.
+The larger-than-life lantern displays returned (there are two special Singapore-Korea lanterns), as well as the annual lantern walk, carnival rides, performances, street food, games, workshops and more.
 More info here!

 Where: Golden Garden, Supertree Grove and Bayfront Plaza at Gardens by the Bay